-For management of the various risks to which HUDCO is exposed viz credit riskoperational risk market risk liquidity risk and foreign currency risk and operational risk.
-Formanagement of the various risks in an effective and proactive manner HUDCO has in place aRisk Management Policy and Operating Manual. the Policy aims at establishing thecompanys risk management strategy in line with the goals of the organization and theinternal and external environment.
+HUDCO being a Housing Finance Company is exposed to various risks like creditrisk liquidity risk market risk foreign currency risk and operational risk.
+Formanagement of the various risks in an effective and proactive manner HUDCO has in place aRisk Management Policy and Operating Manual.
+The Policy aims at establishing thecompanys risk management strategy in line with the goals of the organization and theinternal and external environment.

-To manage the liquidity risk HUDCO has in place an effective Asset LiabilityManagement System. the liquidity risk is being monitored with the help of liquidity gapanalysis.
-Further the funds are mobilized at competitive rates through various strategiesviz bonds public deposits term loans etc.
+To manage the liquidity risk HUDCO has in place an effective Asset LiabilityManagement System.
+The liquidity risk is being monitored with the help of liquidity gapanalysis.
+Further the funds are mobilized at competitive rates through various strategiesviz. bonds public deposits term loans etc.

-the market risk in the Company arises primarily from fluctuations in interest rates andforeign currency exchange rates.
-In order to mitigate the interest rate risk the Companyperiodically reviews and determines its lendingrates based on its cost of funds and theprevailing market rates.
-Further the interest rate riskis being monitored with the helpof interest rate sensitivity analysis under the Asset Liability Management System. d)Foreign Currency Risk
+In order to mitigate the risks arising from fluctuations in interest rates and foreigncurrency exchange rates your Company periodically reviews and determines its lendingrates based on its cost of funds and the market scenario.
+Further the interest rate riskis being monitored with the help of interest rate sensitivity analysis under the AssetLiability Management System.

 9. JOINT VENTURE AND ASSOCIATE COMPANY

 HUDCO had formed four Joint Venture Companies (JVs) viz Pragati SocialInfrastructure Development Ltd. (PSIDL) Shristi Urban Infrastructure Development Ltd(SUIDL) MCM Infrastructure Pvt.
-Ltd. (MCMI) and Signa Infrastructure India Ltd. (SIIL)with total equity contribution of ` 2.403 crore.
-During the financial year 2015-16HUDCO has decided to exit from all thefour aforesaid JVs by invoking the Exit Clauses as the performance of these JVs was notfound to be satisfactory.
+Ltd. (MCMI) and Signa Infrastructure India Ltd. (SIIL)with total equity contribution of Rs.
+2.403 crore.
+During the financial year 2015-16HUDCO has decided to exit from all the four aforesaid Joint Ventures by invoking the exitclauses as the performance of these JVs was not found to be satisfactory.
 HUDCO has exitedfrom JV with MCMI on 29th September 2016 and the company is in process of exiting fromthe remaining three JVs.

 11. INTERNAL FINANCIAL CONTROLS POLICY OF HUDCO

-the Companies Act 2013 has introduced the concept of Internal Financial Controls (IFC)vide section 143(3) (i) which covers the whole range of financial and non-financialcontrols existing in a Company relating to day to day operations functions and processesof a Company and casting additional responsibility on Management and Auditors to evaluateand report on adequacy and effectiveness of these Controls.
-Section 143(3)(i) has beenmade mandatory w.e.f.
-1st April 2015.
+Pursuant to Section 143(3)(i) of the Companies Act 2013 concept of InternalFinancial Controls (IFC) has been introduced in the Company w.e.f.
+1st April 2015covering whole range of financial and non-financial controls existing in a Companyrelating to its day to day operations functions & processes and casting additionalresponsibility on Management and Auditors to evaluate and report on adequacy andeffectiveness of these Controls.

-Accordingly HUDCO has prepared an Internal Financial Controls Policy. the InternalFinancial Controls Policy document gives a broad framework of different activities ofHUDCO with policies and procedures for ensuring the orderly and efficient conduct of thebusiness adherence to such policies safeguarding assets of the Company Prevention andDetection of Frauds and Errors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information.
+In compliance of the above HUDCO has prepared an Internal FinancialControl Policy which gives broad framework of different activities with policies andprocedures for ensuring the orderly and efficient conduct of its business adherence tosuch policies safeguarding assets of the Company prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information.

-During the financial year 2015-16 internal audit of all the Regional Offices and majordivisions of Corporate Office were carried out by in-house internal audit team and/byChartered Accountants' firm. the significant observations of the Internal Audit up toFinancial Year 2015-16 were periodically submitted to the Audit Committee and furthernecessary action as directed by the Audit Committee is being taken by Internal Auditdivision.
-Directions have also been issued from time to time to all concerned foradherence to the laid down policies guidelines and procedures and for timely complianceof the Audit Observations.
+During the year under review internal audit of all the Regional Offices and majordivisions of Corporate Office were carried out by in-house internal audit team and byoutsourced Chartered Accountants firm.
+The significant observations of the internal auditwere periodically submitted to the Audit Committee and necessary action as directed by theAudit Committee is taken by the Internal

 12. HUDCO AN ISO 9001:2008 CERTIFIED COMPANY

-12. HUMAN RESOURCES
+13. HUMAN RESOURCES

 (i) Human Settlement Management Institute (HSMI)